Las Vegas, NV Protective and Restraining Orders

 Extended protective orders can be much broader than a TPO.
 They also can last up to 1 year.
 Because extended protective orders involve so many important rights for such a long period of time, extended protective orders require notice to the parties and a hearing before the court before they will be granted.

-- Arrangements to pay rent and child support, and
+- Arrangements to pay rent and child support

-- To pay for lost earnings of the applicant for things like missed work while making the restraining order application to the court.
+- An order to pay for lost earnings of the alleged victim for losses caused by things like missed work while making the restraining order application to the court.

 What are the penalties for violating a restraining order in Las Vegas, Nevada?